AgoraIO/Docs-Source/cloud-recording/develop/webpage-mode.md

 ![](/images/cloud-recording/web-page-recording.svg)

-You can use web page recording to reproduce scenarios such as online classes and video conferences.
+You can use web page recording to reproduce use-cases such as online classes and video conferences.
 For example, if your web application integrates both the Agora SDK and a third-party whiteboard SDK, web page recording can record everything on the web page instead of only the audio and video streams.

 ![](/images/cloud-recording/web-page-layout.svg)